TOD-theses/old-paper-T-RACE/thesis_typst.typ

           [Same senders], [9,940], [6,295],
           [Recipient Ether transfer], [8,127], [1,813],
         )],
+      caption: flex-caption(
-      caption: flex-caption([This table shows the application of all filters used to reduce the number of TOD candidates.
+        [This table shows the application of all filters used to reduce the number of TOD candidates.
 Filters were applied from top to bottom and each row shows how many TOD candidates remained and were filtered.
-The unfiltered value is a lower bound, as we only calculated this number afterwards, and the calculation does not include write-write collisions.],[TOD candidate filters evaluation]),
+The unfiltered value is a lower bound, as we only calculated this number afterwards, and the calculation does not include write-write collisions.], [TOD candidate filters evaluation],
+      ),
       kind: table,
     )
     <tab:experiment_filters>